Acausal Modeling and Creating Components

 RLC Model

-With all these components in place, we can build an RLC circuit model as follows:
+With all these components in place, we can build an RLC circuit model.
+In the dyad

 component RLC